Stuart Symington: Education and business career

 He graduated from Yale University in 1923.
 At Yale he was a member of Delta Kappa Epsilon fraternity (Phi chapter), the Elihu senior society, and served on the board of the Yale Daily News.
 In 1924, he married the former Evelyn Wadsworth in a lavish ceremony attended by President Coolidge and other prominent politicians.
-By all accounts, the two had a very happy marriage and were known for their devotions and faithfulness to each other, both of which were not always present among the social elite.
+By all accounts, the two had a very happy marriage and were known for their devotion and faithfulness to each other, both of which were not always present among the social elite.
 When Evelyn died in 1972, Symington was devastated, telling his biographer that "he never knew this much loneliness could be around."

 In 1923, Symington went to work for an uncle in the shops of the Symington Company of Rochester, New York, manufacturers of malleable iron products.
-Two years later he formed Eastern Clay Products but in 1927 returned to the Symington Company as executive assistant to the President.
+Two years later he formed Eastern Clay Products but in 1927 returned to the Symington Company as executive assistant to the president.

 Symington resigned in 1930 to become President of the Colonial Radio Corporation.
 In January 1935, he accepted the presidency of Rustless Iron and Steel Corporation (manufacturers of stainless steel) but remained a director of Colonial Radio Corporation.

 When Rustless Iron and Steel Corporation was sold to the American Rolling Mill Company in 1937, Symington resigned and in 1938 accepted the presidency of Emerson Electric Company in St. Louis, Missouri.
 During World War II he transformed the company into the world's largest builder of airplane gun turrets.
 Symington, who was an active proponent of racial justice ("All Americans should have their chance") integrated the Emerson Electric work force, which resulted in increased productivity.